 A movie press release is a marketing tool.
-And it’s a one to two-page document that tells media outlets about something newsworthy.
-In terms of a movie, this could be a crowdfunding campaign, casting calls, screenings or festival wins.
+And it’s one to two-page document that tells media outlets about something newsworthy.
+Regarding a movie, this could be a crowdfunding campaign, casting calls, screenings, or festival wins.
 This helps people discover your film, which drives them to your website and buy links.
 Think Like a Journalist

 Journalists are constantly on the prowl for story ideas.
-With a press release, you need to think like they do and understand what they’re looking for.
+With a press release, you need to think as they do and understand what they want.
 While a press release is a marketing tool, it can’t read like marketing copy, or you’ll wind up in the slush pile.

 It needs to read like a news story with a neutral viewpoint and avoid marketing fluff.
 By having your film press release read like a hard news article, the editor needs to do less work editing it – if you do it right, the editor can just run it the way it’s written.

 How To Write A Film Press Release That Gets Noticed

 In journalism classes, six questions get drilled into your head: Who, What, When, Where, Why, and How?
 Your press release needs to answer these questions in the context of your movie.

-Another thing to keep in mind is reporters write in what’s called inverted pyramid format.
+Another thing to keep in mind is reporters write in what’s called an inverted pyramid format.
 This means the story begins with the most newsworthy items, moving into less critical details as the story progresses.
-If possible, give brief answers in the first paragraph (known as the lead), expanding on them as you go.
+Give brief answers in the first paragraph (known as the lead), expanding on them as you go.

 If you read a few press releases, you’ll get the idea – the press release starts with a paragraph that’s chock full of information and expands on it as the story progresses.
 This is done so an editor can cut from the end of the story, possibly down to a one-paragraph blurb, without losing the meatiest bits.